 These circumstances may sound familiar, but the year is not 2018.
 It is 1959.
 And over the next two decades, instead of investing in wide-reaching mass transit projects, New York City would act conservatively, abandoning many of the pro-growth policies that created its post-war prosperity.
 During this time, transit workers went on strike, the Second Avenue Subway was abandoned, and the original Penn Station was demolished.
 As subway ridership declined, revenues fell and the transit authority cut back on station maintenance and the purchase of new equipment.
 In turn, fewer people rode the deteriorating subway, revenue fell, and the cycle of decline continued as New York City was unable to simultaneously maintain previously-successful transit systems while adapting to changes in the transportation and real estate demands of the region, chiefly due to the rise of the automobile and exodus of middle-class residents to the suburbs.
 The city had stalled because political leaders chose to invest modestly instead of planning ahead for the region’s changing needs.

 There are obvious parallels to the present day.
 Manhattan’s commercial districts have experienced tremendous growth over the past decade and several large capital projects will be completed in the upcoming years.
-Yet unemployment in the late 2000s and early 2010s has slowed growth, and transit agencies such as the MTA and NJ Transit face rising budget deficits that threaten future investment.
+Yet, transit agencies such as the MTA and NJ Transit face rising budget deficits that threaten future investment.
 Although New York may not risk returning to the hardships faced during the 1970s and 1980s, the City does indeed stand at a crossroads.
 Moving forward, it is imperative that metropolitan agencies make responsible investments in transportation infrastructure and real estate development so that the region will continue to prosper in the future.